Prashu7487/DHS-Documentation/dhs-docs/docs/setups/hadoop.md

 Go to the Hadoop home directory and format the Hadoop namenode, This formats the HDFS via the NameNode.
 Formatting the file system means initializing the directory specified by the dfs.name.dir variable.

-Caution: By formatting, You will lose all your data stored in the HDFS.
+**Caution**: By formatting, You will lose all your data stored in the HDFS, and the jar files that you'll copy during aws setup, after each formatting you need to copy it again.
+**Note:** Hadoop services should be running before formatting the Namenode.

 ```bash
 cd ~/hadoop/hadoop-3.4.1